Blissgig/Easy-Roads-3D-Traffic/README.md

 Since I am using the Center Points of the road, each auto needs to be moved to the right.
 The AutoMgmt script has a minRight and maxRight values, these are used to set the auto at random points to the right when the TrafficMgmt script creates an instance of the auto.

 Because of this my prefab has a transform that has the AutoMgmt script and it has a child object which is the visible auto.
-Make sure to set the "Hover Auto" value in the AutoMgmt script to this child object
+Make sure to set the "Hover Auto" value in the AutoMgmt script to this child object.
+Take a peek at the image attached to this repository to see where the AutoMgmt script it to be placed. (on the parent object, not on the actual auto)